 8. Get Ready for Call Time

 It’s time to make some calls.
-Calling and asking donors to support your campaign is how everyone on both sides of the aisle funds their campaigns, so get your lists together and make some calls telling people that you’re finally running for Congress and you need their help.
+Calling and asking donors to support your campaign is how everyone on both sides of the aisle funds their campaigns, so get your lists together and make some calls telling people that you’re finally running for office and you need their help.

 We’ve built out NGP 8 to include tools like paperless call time, a custom call sheet builder, and donor ask plans, making it easier than ever to keep track of your donors.
 You can learn all about it by signing up for a demo.